-Each common stockholder is entitled to one vote for each share of common stock held.
-The common stock will vote together with all other classes and series of stock of the Company as a single class on all actions to be taken by the Company's stockholders.
+Each common stockholder generally is entitled to one vote for each share of common stock held, subject to limitations as may be established for certain other classes and series of stock of the Company from time to time.
 Each share of common stock is entitled to receive dividends, as and when declared by the Company's board of directors.